lazysquirrellabs/blog/archive.md

 permalink: /archive
 ---

 Here are the blogs posts so far, grouped by category and subject.
-I write mainly about game development.
-During my masters, I got quite interested in functional programming and it’s my main interest outside my working area.
+We write mainly about game development, but are also quite interested in functional programming .

 # Game Development
 ### Unity deep dives